chmaha/RCverb/README.md

 ## Acknowledgements

-The DSP code is generated from the FAUST sources via the [faustpp] pre-processor and uses my modified version of the [dm.zita_rev1] demo from the FAUST library, written by Julius O. Smith III [^1], which is a re-implementation of [zita-rev1] by Fons Adriaensen, writen in C++.
+The DSP code is generated from the FAUST sources via the faustpp pre-processor and uses my modified version of the dm.zita_rev1 demo from the FAUST library, written by Julius O. Smith III, which is a re-implementation of zita-rev1 by Fons Adriaensen, writen in C++.

-The project is built using the DISTRHO Plugin Framework ([DPF]) and set up with the [cookiecutter-dpf-faust] project template.
+The project is built using the DISTRHO Plugin Framework (DPF) and set up with the cookiecutter-dpf-faust project template.